Glycogen in humans: structure, role, localization, and energy yield

 • glycogen phosphorylase b is activated.

-In response to an increase in ATP concentration:
+As a result of an increase in ATP concentration:

 • glycogen phosphorylase b is inhibited.